kalidindis/katana-tutorial-swift/Chapter3/README.md

 ### Explore the project

-We created a project template, which is exactly the final project of the previous chapter.
+We created a project template, which is exactly the previous chapter final project.
 You can find it in the `Source/Initial` folder.

 Before starting we need to install the dependencies using `CocoaPods`.
 Open a terminal and go to the `Source/Initial` folder.
 Then type: